I am a psychodynamic psychotherapist with many years of experience.

 None of us live in a vacuum and we are the product of our experiences in

 life, some of which may have impacted us negatively as well as positively.
 By

 understanding how our experiences have impacted us we can begin to move

 forward and make changes for ourselves.

-My interest and expertise are in the following areas - anxiety, depression, low self -esteem, lack of confidence, trauma, addiction, eating disorders and relationship problems.
+My interest and expertise are in the following areas - anxiety, stress, depression, low self -esteem, lack of confidence, trauma, addiction, eating disorders and relationship problems.